openweathermap/deker/docs/deker/intro.rst

    :scale: 28%
    :align: right

-Let's assume that ``x`` and ``y`` axes represent some geographical grid, and ``z`` axis represents layers with weather data, as shown in the legend.
+Let's assume that ``X`` and ``Y`` axes represent some geographical grid, and ``Z`` axis represents layers with particular weather parameters, as shown in the legend.

 It is a single ``Array`` having 4 cells in each dimension, in other words its shape is ``(4, 4, 4)``.

-Deker stores this data in a single file, and when we call this ``Array`` from the correspondent ``Collection``, all the operations with its data will affect this file.
+Deker stores this data in a single file, and when we retrieve corresponding ``Array`` object from the ``Collection``, it will point to this particular file and all operations with its data will affect this file only.

-So, it is quite simple: one ``Array`` - one file.

 VArray
 -------

-And here comes ``VArray``!
+Now lets have a look at the ``VArray`` structure:

 .. image:: images/array_0_axes.png
    :scale: 30%

 No, it is not a mistake.
-Both ``Array`` and ``VArray`` have the same interface, so there is no visible difference between them for a user.
+Both ``Array`` and ``VArray`` have the same interface and same properties of data stored, so there is no visible difference between them from the developer point of view.

-.. attention:: But there is a difference under the hood!
+But there is a significant difference under the hood.

-Imagine that you need to create a photo of something really big with a very high resolution, for example a photo of the Earth.
-Suppose the size of the image is 300.000 px * 200.000 px.
-It is really huge and requires incredibly much space on a drive and a lot of RAM to be processed.
-Obviously, nowadays it is impossible to upload it promptly to physical memory.
-Moreover, it may require several storage drives to be written down, as its final size depends on the data type.
+Imagine that you need to store a high-resolution image of something really like whole Earth surface.
+Let's suppose that size of such image would be 300000 X 200000 px.
+It is really huge and will lead to huge size of filesystem objects and significant RAM size to be stored and accessed as a single file.

-How this problem can be solved?
-We can make a lot of small shots, place them in separated files and arrange them in the correct order.
-We certainly will not be able to see the full picture, but we will be able to browse it piece by piece.
+To enable this type of data storage, Deker uses tiling, i.e. split huge arrays into smaller arrays, place them in separate files and transparently join them into for user access as virtual array.
+It probably would still be impossible to access this huge array as a whole. but it enables efficient access to digestable parts of it piece by piece.

 .. image:: images/vgrid.png
    :scale: 35%
-   :align: center

-``VArray`` is a virtual wrapper over such a set of files.
-You can see how ``vgrid`` cuts it into separated pieces in the above image.
-Each separate piece is an ``Array``, which lays under ``VArray``.
-And as previously stated, one ``Array`` is one file.
-If your ``Collection`` is a collection of ``VArrays``, you don't have to worry about ``Arrays``, ``VArray`` manages them for you.
+``VArray`` is a wrapper over such a set of files.
+You can see how ``vgrid`` cuts it into separate tiles in the above image.
+Each separate tile is an ``Array``, which lays under ``VArray``.

+If ``Collection`` is defined to contain ``VArray`` objects, you don't have to worry about tiling, Deker would transparently manage this for you under the hood.

-When we query some piece of data, ``VArray`` calculates which files to open and what bounds to impose on each of these files.
+When some slice of data is queried from the ``VArray``, it automatically calculates which files need to be opened to retrieve it and what part of requested slice data bounds belong to each of each file.

-For example, we have the same VArray: its shape is ``(4, 4, 4)``, its dimensions are arranged as ``['x', 'y', 'z']`` and its *zero-index* is at the front-left-bottom corner.
+For example, let's consider ``VArray`` with dimensions ``['X', 'Y', 'Z']`` and shape ``(4, 4, 4)``, with its *zero-index* at the front-left-bottom corner.

 .. image:: images/varray.png
    :scale: 30%

-Let's query it in the following way: ``VArray[:, 2:4, :]``
+Let's query the following slice of it: ``[:, 2:4, :]``

 .. image:: images/varray_request.png
    :scale: 30%

-Here you can see, that all of 4 files will be affected, but only the highlighted parts of them will be captured.
+Here you can see, that all 4 tile files will be affected, but only the highlighted pieces of them will be actually read.
+All different files reads will be done in parallel.
+Deker will then combine each read piece into subset with requested shape and return it to you.
+If you use these bounds to write data, Deker will auttomatically split the slice you have provided into pieces and write them in parallel to corresponding files.
-If you use these bounds for **inserting or updating**, ``VArray`` will distribute your input data within the proper files and in the correct order.
-If you use them for **reading**, ``VArray`` will aggregate all the captured parts into one ``numpy.ndarray`` of the correspondent shape and in the correct order and return it to you.
-And, obviously, the captured parts will be **cleared**, if you so wish.

-Pursuing the aim to be fast, ``VArray`` uses its own ``ThreadPoolExecutor`` to cope with all the tasks it needs to do.
-In the interest of thread-safety Deker uses its own file locks for all sorts of file operations: creating, reading, writing and deleting.